KansasCityWomeninTechnology/cocktails-worksheets/docs/html/setup/README.md

 Follow the instructions on this page to prepare your workspace.

 >[!TIP]
 >Open [Slack](http://kcwit.slack.com/) to the **#codingandcocktails** channel.
-It's a great way to stay in touch with your Coding & Cocktails girlfriends and to ask questions during and after the session.
+It's a great way to stay in touch with your Coding & Cocktails friends and to ask questions during and after the session.
 We'll also post updates and tips in Slack if we run in to any stumbling blocks tonight.

 >[!WARNING]If you are borrowing a laptop, please ask your mentor to explain the tools.